distributed-system-analysis/pbench/agent/bench-scripts/pbench-fio.md

 ## shared filesystems

 A slightly different set of parameters is needed for pbench-fio to work with shared filesystems (where same set of files is shared by multiple clients/mountpoints).
-For this to work, you must do 2 things:
+For this to work, you must do 3 things:

 * specify --target=my-directory
+* specify --job-file=/opt/pbench-agent/bench-scripts/templates/fio-shared-fs.job
-* specify --jobfile=/opt/pbench-agent/bench-scripts/templates/fio-shared-fs.job
+* specify --file-size=size-in-MB

-**my-directory** is the shared filesystem mountpoint or some subdirectory of it
+**my-directory** is the shared filesystem mountpoint or some subdirectory of it.
+The **size-in-MB** is required in order for fio to operate correctly with the **fio-shared-fs.job** file.

 The job file specification tells fio to target a directory instead of a file.  fio --client will then generate unique filenames for every pair of (host, job-number) combinations